clairedavid/ml_in_hep/week2/DL_trainNN.md

 But the most important step is missing.
 It's the very first one:

-### 0. Frame the problem
+### Step 0.
+Frame the problem

 __The big picture__
 Before even starting to code anything, it is crucial to get a big picture on the challenge and ask oneself: what is the objective?
 What exactly do I want to predict?

 __What is before and after__
 Framing implies to think of what comes before and after the optimization procedure.
 The learning algorithm to build is likely to insert itself into an analysis or quantitative study.
 Documenting oneself on what is done before, likely the data taking procedure, is important to gather... more data on the data.
 Can the dataset be trusted, partially or entirely?
 Same regarding what comes after the predictions.
 Are these predictions final?
 Or rather, are the outputs become the inputs to another study?
 Thinking of the inputs and outputs can provide already a good guidance on how you may solve the problem.
 It could even drastically change the way you may proceed.
-In a data analysis involving a BDT (Boosted Decision Trees), it was found that an increase in performance of some percent would be absorbed at the next stage of the analysis during the test statistics, where different portions of the data had large uncertainties associated with them.
+In a data analysis in experimental particle physics involving a BDT (Boosted Decision Trees), it was found that an increase in performance of some percent would be completely absorbed at the next stage of the analysis, the test statistics, due to very large uncertainties associated with them.
+Knowing this allows for redefining goals and focus efforts on where significant gain could be made.

 __How would solution(s) look like__
 The next investigation is on the solution(s).
 Perhaps previous attempts in the past have been done to solve the problem.
 Or solutions exist but they are not reaching the desired precision.
 In this case it is always a good idea to collect and read some papers to get the achieved ballparks regarding accuracy, sensitivity, specificity.
 If solutions are inexistant, it is still possible to think of the consequences of the possible solution(s).
 Will it bring novelty into the field?
+Will it help solve similar problems?

 __Which type of ML is it__
 Anticipating Step 3, the framing of the problem requires identifying the type of machine learning: is it a regression task, a classification task, or something else?
+In case of a multi-class classification task, are the categories well-defined and entirely partitioning the target space?

 __How to evaluate the performance__
 The next step is to think of the proper metrics to evaluate your future solution.
 A bad metric will inevitably lead to a bad performance assessment; or at least not optimal.
 Ask yourself among the errors types I and II what is more problematic: is it missing a (possibly rare) signal point?
 Is it picking a sample that should be actually not picked (signal contamination)?
 Should you worry about outliers in the data?